-- (3) Alarm code display - If some malfunction occurs because of the activation of a safety device or any other reason, the red RUN LED blinks (0.5 seconds ON / 0.5 seconds OFF). - Refer to the installation manual of the outdoor unit for the alarm code table. - The alarm code displays the number of blinks of the green DEF LED and the yellow FILTER LED as shown bellow:
+- (3) Alarm code display - If some malfunction occurs because of the activation of a safety device or any other reason, the red RUN LED blinks (0.5 seconds ON / 0.5 seconds OFF). - Refer to the chapter 8.2.1 for the alarm code table. - The alarm code displays the number of blinks of the green DEF LED and the yellow FILTER LED as shown bellow: